-When you explain your program to them highlight how you will help them overcome the challenges they spoke about by doing X, Y, Z. Flip the challenges on their head and use them to showcase the benefits of working with you.
+When you explain your program to them, highlight how you will help them overcome the challenges they spoke about by doing X, Y, and Z. Flip the challenges on their head and use them to showcase the benefits of working with you.

 Example: One of my challenges is that I’m very social and my husband always likes to entertain business associates at restaurants.

 Script: You mentioned that you are very social and that you frequent restaurants with your husband.
 One of the benefits of working together is that we will review menus and food options so that you know exactly what to order and what to avoid when you socialize.
 You will feel confident going out to eat because you will be armed with the nutrition education to make the best possible choices.
 Socializing won’t be a deterrent for you.

 I overcame her challenge with one major benefit that is offered by working together.
 You must ask questions in order to understand the prospect’s challenges and fears.
 Then when you explain your program and how you can help them, touch on how you will overcome those challenges and fears by working together.

 When you do this price is no longer an objection because the prospect can feel the value in working with you.

 Objection #2: I don’t want to give up chocolate, wine, or other favorite foods.